Our faculty advisors are excited to meet with you for an advising and registration appointment this summer!

 Academic Advising Checklist

 • Complete the New Student Advising and Registration Online Course.
-This online course, which includes four modules, is intended to help prepare you for your New Student Academic Advising Appointment.
+This online course, which includes four modules, is intended to help prepare you for your New Student Advising and Registration Appointment.
 The course contains lots of helpful information about degree requirements, building a class registration plan, registering for classes, and more.

 • Submit your official college transcripts if you have taken college coursework and wish to have it evaluated for transfer credit.
 Students will then receive a transfer evaluation, outlining which courses have been accepted for credit toward your Lawrence degree.